Gordon-Lenz/hvac_control/readme.md

 # HVAC Control Project

-This project aims to automate and control an HVAC (Heating, Ventilation, and Air Conditioning) system using a Raspberry Pi, solid-state relays (SSRs), and a SQL Server database for storing sensor data and configuration settings.
+This project aims to automate and control multiple HVAC (Heating, Ventilation, and Air Conditioning) systems using a Raspberry Pi, solid-state relays (SSRs), and a SQL Server database for storing sensor data and configuration settings.

 ## Features (Planned)

-* **Sensor Data Logging:** Collect and store temperature and humidity data from sensors connected to the Raspberry Pi.
+* **Sensor Data Logging:** Collect and store temperature, humidity, current, and pressure data from sensors connected to the Raspberry Pi.
 * **HVAC Control:** Control various HVAC functions (e.g., power, mode, fan speed) based on sensor readings, configuration settings, and potentially user input.
-* **Database Integration:**  Use a SQL Server database to store sensor data, configuration options, and potentially set points for future automation.
+* **Database Integration:**  Use a SQL Server database with separate schemas for each HVAC unit to store sensor data and configuration options.
+* **Dynamic Configuration:**  Synchronize configuration settings between a `config.ini` file and the database.
 * **Remote Control (Future):**  Potentially implement a web interface or mobile app for remote monitoring and control of the HVAC system.
 * **Scheduling and Automation (Future):**  Add the ability to schedule HVAC operations and create automation rules based on various conditions.